agora-org/agora/README.md

 For example, you can point it at a directory full of PDFs, allowing users to browse and view the PDFs in their web browser.
 If `agora` is connected to an [LND](https://github.com/lightningnetwork/lnd) node, it can be configured to require [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) payments for downloads.

-Public Agora instances:

-- [agora.download](https://agora.download): Development instance on mainnet
-- [test.agora.download](https://test.agora.download): Development instances on testnet
+A static snapshot of our (decommissioned) test instance is available [here](https://agora-org.github.io/agora/).

-- Open an issue or submit a PR if you run an Agora instance and would like to add it to list!
+Open an issue or submit a PR if you run an Agora instance and would like it to appear in this readme!

 Agora is free software developed by [@casey](https://github.com/casey/) and [@soenkehahn](https://github.com/soenkehahn/).